ONLY ZERO CARBON ONLY ZERO CARBON ONLY ZERO CARBON ON LY ZERO CARBON ONLY ZERO CARBON

 It is impossible for us, with our current knowledge, to stop all CO2 emissions from human activities.

 For example we have no way at present to stop all CO2 emissions from agriculture.
+Zero carbon therefore today means virtual zero carbon (at least a 90% reduction of carbon emissions.

 We can make major reductions in agricultural carbon emissions because today's agriculture is so carbon intensive and carbon emitting.